rock-ac/server-plugin/README.md

 <hr>

-# Rock Anti-Cheat web services
+# Rock Anti-Cheat Server Plugin

 This monorepo contains the server plugin for Rock Anti-Cheat.